 Business Calculations 3 cr.
 The student will gain a working acquaintance with printing and electronic display calculators.
 The student will learn basic operations and apply this knowledge to processing typical business data.
 Heavy emphasis is placed on percentage, interest, discount, merchandising, proration and depreciation problems.
-Code 1 course fee.

-BUSN 133 Microcomputer Keyboard 1
+BUSN 133 Microcomputer Keyboard 1 cr.